Human Services (HN)

 HN522: Advocacy for Children and Families

 This course provides the required knowledge to become an advocate for change.
 Emphasis is placed on advocacy work for individuals, families, and groups at all levels, including community education outreach, lobbying, grassroots movements, and community organizing.
-You will learn the importance of advocating for clients as well as the importance of establishing rapport, identifying networking opportunities, and creating collaborative partnerships within a community.
+You will learn the importance of advocating for clients as well as the importance of establishing rapport, identifying networking opportunities, using a trauma-informed approach, and creating collaborative partnerships within a community.

 Quarter Credit Hours: 5 | Prerequisite: None